Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 supervisor.rpcinterface_factory = supervisor.rpcinterface:make_main_rpcinterface
 ```

+Run `supervisorctl update` to see for any errors.
+If no output, that means no syntax errors.
+Also, please note you have to run the update command everytime you make changes to the central config for it to apply.

-Open port 9001 with iptables, ufw, firewalld, depending on what you're using for firewall.
+Open port 9001 with iptables, ufw, firewalld, depending on what you're using for firewall, OR reverse proxy it to a nice URL for supervisor web portal.
 Refer to [[IPTables - Enable specific ports]], or [[UFW - Enable specific ports]], or [[firewalld - Enable specific ports]]

 6. Cd into the folder where your Supervisor apps can have settings at.